detfis/detfis.github.io/_posts/2017-03-04-hello-world.md

 Sure - I still not confident enough in my English capabilities, but hey, they are going to bet better along the way.

-Sure - I have exactly 0 experience in creating content, but there is no other way to acquire those skills than actually start doing it.
+Sure - I have exactly 0 experience in creating online content, but there is no other way to acquire those skills than actually start doing them.

 Sure - I'm busy guy, but if I'm honest, if I stopped wasting time on FB, YT or any other time wasters I would be able to write at least one post per day.

-I don't HAVE TO use wordpress - I'm running this blog in Jekyll, which is cool.
+I don't HAVE TO use Wordpress - I'm running this blog in Jekyll, which is cool.

 **Secondly** - I realized that time, which is our the most valuable asset is actually not unlimited.